Kumul Rebellion: Second Battle of Ürümqi (1933–34)

 Ma Zhongying conducted secret negotiations with Han Chinese General Zhang Peiyuan for a joint attack against Sheng Shicai's provincial Manchurian and White Russian troops in Ürümqi.
 They joined their armies together and began the attack.
 Zhang seized the road between Tacheng and the capital.
 The Kuomintang secretly encouraged Zhang and Ma through Huang Mu-sung to attack Sheng's forces, because of his Soviet connections and to regain the province.
 Their forces almost defeated Sheng, but then Sheng cabled the Soviet Union for help, which led to the Soviet invasion of Xinjiang.

 Battle of Kitai

-The Battle of Kitai was a confrontation that took place during the Xinjiang Wars.
 In May 1934 Ma Chung-chieh (Ma Zhongying's brother) led the New 36th Division in an attack on Qitai County against Xinjiang clique forces and managed to win the battle.
 According to Wu, losses during the capture of Kitai were 1,000 killed or wounded.
 Ma Chung-chieh was reportedly killed in a moment of "inspired but utterly reckless bravery" when attempting to scale the walls in the face of machine-gun fire.